hzi-bifo/ChemLM/README.md

 ![Image](/Figures/Chemlm_overview.png)

-The described approach is in [Chemrxiv](https://chemrxiv.org/engage/chemrxiv/article-details/657cb14de9ebbb4db9fa0e13).
+The described approach is in [Nature Communications Chemistry](https://www.nature.com/articles/s42004-025-01484-4).

 ## Replicate environment:
 To replicate the conda environment of our approach